Who did the Fulton County D.A. indict along with Trump? Meet the 18 co-defendants in the Georgia election case

 The indictment claims Smith unlawfully requested state lawmakers appoint a different set of electors from Georgia who would cast their votes for Trump and furthered the false elector scheme, including by conspiring to make a document that purported to be the certificate of the votes of the 2020 presidential electors from Georgia.

 He faces 12 charges, and Smith's bond is $50,000.
+He surrendered to Fulton County authorities Aug.
+23, according to jail records.
 An attorney for Smith did not reply to a request for comment.

+Smith notified the court on Aug.
+28 that he waived a formal arraignment and entered a plea of not guilty to each of the 12 charges against him in the indictment.

 Robert Cheeley